-We have entered into change of control agreements with Messrs.
-Lamel and Carroll that provide that in the event that, following a change of control of the Company, the executive is terminated without cause, experiences a diminution in duties or forced relocation, or such executive terminates his employment for any reason within 13 months of a change in control, such executive will be entitled to terminate his employment and receive, at the executive's discretion, either a lump sum payment or salary continuation of: (i) three times the highest annual base salary paid to such executive during the thirty-six month period immediately preceding the month in which the change in control occurs; (ii) three times the highest annual bonus paid to such executive during the thirty-six month period immediately preceding the month in which the change in control occurs; (iii) all unpaid accrued vacation through the date of termination; (iv) up to three years' benefits continuation; (v) immediate vesting of all outstanding options and reimbursement of certain tax obligations; (vi) the automobile allowance and other automobile benefits the Executive was receiving immediately prior to the change in control for a period of twelve months following the date of termination and (vii) the cost of outplacement services.
-We have also entered into a change of control agreement with Mr. Speiller which is substantially the same as the change of control agreements with Messrs.
-Lamel and Carroll, except that the change of control agreement with Mr. Speiller provides for a payment of one times his annual base salary and one times his highest annual bonus and up to one year of benefits continuation, rather than three years.
+We have entered into change of control agreement with Mr. Carroll that provides that in the event that, following a change of control of the Company, the executive is terminated without cause, experiences a diminution in duties or forced relocation, or such executive terminates his employment for any reason within 13 months of a change in control, such executive will be entitled to terminate his employment and receive, at the executive's discretion, either a lump sum payment or salary continuation of: (i) three times the highest annual base salary paid to such executive during the thirty-six month period immediately preceding the month in which the change in control occurs; (ii) three times the highest annual bonus paid to such executive during the thirtysix month period immediately preceding the month in which the change in control occurs; (iii) all unpaid accrued vacation through the date of termination; (iv) up to three years' benefits continuation; (v) immediate vesting of all outstanding options and reimbursement of certain tax obligations; (vi) the automobile allowance and other automobile benefits the Executive was receiving immediately prior to the change in control for a period of twelve months following the date of termination and (vii) the cost of outplacement services.

 Each of Ms. Faltischek's and Mr. Smith's change in control agreement provides for severance only if she or he is terminated without cause or experiences a diminution in duties or forced relocation following a change in control.
 Severance is equal to two times her or his annual base salary and two times the average annual bonus paid to her or him during the thirty-six month period prior to the change in control and up to two years of benefits continuation.
 In addition, our restricted stock agreements (including those with Messrs.
-Carroll, Lamel, Smith and Speiller and Ms. Faltischek) provide for immediate vesting of such stock grants upon a change in control.
+Carroll and Smith and Ms. Faltischek) provide for immediate vesting of such stock grants upon a change in control.
 Unless another time period is provided, all payments provided herein shall be made no later than the fifteenth day following the date of termination.